Encino Man: Critical response

 On Rotten Tomatoes, the film has an approval rating of 17% based on 36 reviews, with an average rating of 3.5/10.
 The website's critical consensus reads: "Encino Man isn't the first unabashedly silly comedy to embrace its stupidity and amass a cult following, but whether or not it works for you will largely be determined by your tolerance for Pauly Shore."
 On Metacritic, the film has a weighted average score of 25 out of 100 based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

+On At the Movies, Gene Siskel said he was annoyed by Shore's performance and film's teen movie clichés, and compared it negatively to the authenticity of Bill & Ted's Excellent Adventure and Wayne's World.
+Siskel's colleague Roger Ebert said he found the film "really dreary and really slow and really uninteresting," lamenting the wasted opportunity to do anything interesting with the Link character.
+Both critics gave the film a "thumbs down."

-Variety panned the film, saying "Encino Man is a mindless would-be comedy aimed at the younger set.
+Variety also panned the film, saying "Encino Man is a mindless would-be comedy aimed at the younger set.
 Low-budget quickie is insulting even within its own no-effort parameters".
 Peter Rainer of the Los Angeles Times wrote: "There are a lot of funny ideas in Encino Man that don't come off because the director, Les Mayfield, and his screenwriter, Shawn Schepps, don't seem to have made up their minds how smart they want to be.
 A scene like Link freaking out during a visit to the La Brea tar pits museum should count for a lot more than it does here".

-Pauly Shore's performance in Encino Man won him the Razzie Award for Worst New Star.
+Pauly Shore's performance in Encino Man won him the Golden Raspberry Award for Worst New Star at the 13th Golden Raspberry Awards.